Hector L Torres – Head Coach

 Anything is possible!!!

-Hector L Torres holds two Masters degree in Sport & Fitness with a concentration in Sport Leadership and Coaching from the University of Central Florida and a Masters in Health Science in a concatenation in Sport Performance.
-He is currently a Chair for the USA Triathlon Southeast Region and Paratriathlon Development Coordinator.
-In Central Florida, he has operated a multi-sport coach business, Tri Peak Athlete, LLC since 2007, and is Head Coach for the Central Florida Triathlon Club (CFL Tri Club).
+Hector L Torres holds two Masters degree in Sport & Fitness with a concentration in Sport Leadership and Coaching from the University of Central Florida and a Masters in Health Science in a concentration in Sport Performance from the Rocky Mountain University of Health Professionals..
+He volunteered for 10 years as Chair and Paratriathlon Coordinator for the USA Triathlon Florida/Southeast Region.
+In Central Florida, he has operated a multi-sport coach business, Tri Peak Athlete, LLC since 2007, and founded the Central Florida Tri Club (Cfl Tri Club) since 2005.

 Some of the achievements of athletes under Hector’s guidance: